-The first criteria to get a Michelin star is to ensure that you have a fine dining restaurant.
+The first criterion to get a Michelin star is to ensure that you have a fine dining restaurant.
 Having said that, it isn’t necessary for these restaurants to be expensive.
-The reason why these restaurants are a little on the expensive side are because of the heavily-priced ingredients and the supreme hospitality they provide to their guests.
+The reason why these restaurants are a little on the expensive side is because of the heavily-priced ingredients and the supreme hospitality they provide to their guests.

 What About Michelin Inspectors?

 Clearly, being a Michelin Inspector is a huge responsibility.
 A typical Michelin Inspector goes through an extensive 6-month long training course, after which he/she has to work with an experienced inspector for a while.
 Now, once you become a Michelin inspector, your name is kept secret.
 An inspector isn’t even allowed to write down anything while they are eating at a restaurant.

-Now, to asses a restaurant, an inspector has to visit the same place, at least 2-3 times.
+Now, to assess a restaurant, an inspector has to visit the same place, at least 2-3 times.
 This is done so that he/she has a taste of all the bestsellers of that restaurant, and also to see whether or not the restaurant serves the same quality of food consistently.

 All in all, it’s pretty fascinating to see how the Michelins are focussing on Asia recently.
 During your wait for them to have a look at Indian cuisine, you can try getting some inspiration from the already starred restaurants of the world and assess if you’re ready to achieve the next level!